Saturday, 30 November 2024

 Three 19th century shipwrecks discovered in the waters of Lake Superior

-Great Lakes Shipwreck Historical Society – GLSHS has announced its recent discovery.
+Listen to this article Great Lakes Shipwreck Historical Society – GLSHS has announced its recent discovery.
 Researchers have located three 19th century shipwrecks resting in the waters of Lake Superior, near Grand Marais, Michigan.
 The discovery was possible because GLSHS members combined the results of historical research and available technology in their work.
-Thus, with the efforts of the
+Thus, with

 Published: November 16, 2021 - 09:00